UberStudent

 UberStudent was a free and open-source computer operating system and collection of programs aimed toward higher education and secondary students and their teachers and schools.
 By the time of its 4.1 release, it ranked as the fifth-most popular Linux distribution in the world, according to DistroWatch, and had been adopted by a variety of education centers around the world.

 The developer of the platform, U.S. educator and technologist Stephen Ewen, announced on November 24, 2023, that he had no further plans to develop the platform.
 While thanking past users he stated, "We hope the project continues to be a great example of a very well developed Linux distro for education!"
 Ewen made this announcement amid a long family health crisis.

 Dubbing itself "Linux for Learners", UberStudent described itself as "a cohesive academic success curriculum integrated into an installable, easy-to-use, and full-featured learning platform" aimed at increasing overall student learning, academic computer literacy, and lifelong computer fluency.
 Its additional aim was to increase the adoption of free and open-source computing platforms, like itself, within higher education and secondary schools.
 The platform was designed around what Ewen called a "core academic skills approach to student success" which he explained as "the research and writing, reading, studying, and self-management skills that are essential to all students regardless of their academic major."

 UberStudent's last release was 4.3, dubbed Heraclitus.
 The distribution used its own dedicated software repository.
 It could be run from a live CD, USB flash drive, or installed onto a computer's hard drive from either of those mediums.

 Support for the last published version, UberStudent 4.3, based on Ubuntu 14.04, ended in May 2019.
 According to Ewen, the project at the time had been placed on hold, not discontinued or abandoned, because of a serious family health crisis.
 He ultimately decided to stop development of UberStudent.

 Origin and design

-UberStudent was founded and lead by developer Stephen Ewen, a U.S.-based educator who specializes in post-secondary literacy instruction, academic success strategies, and educational technology.
+UberStudent was founded and led by developer Stephen Ewen, a U.S.-based educator who specializes in post-secondary literacy instruction, academic success strategies, and educational technology.
 He began UberStudent, he said, as "a way to place a set of smart and dedicated computing tools, and just the right amount of support, into the hands of students, whether currently within higher education or preparing for it in secondary school."
 His stated goal through UberStudent was for students to "learn to really excel at the core skills and habits they need to become everything they can academically be, and on into professional life."
 Ewen stated that UberStudent was, in part, inspired by his own experiences achieving top academic performance in higher education after obtaining a General Educational Development diploma while a young adult.